 Social Services - A Message from our Social Worker Melanie Amin

-Dinner & Discussion Group: Grief, Loss & Change
+Join Us for the Discussion Group: Grief, Loss and Change

 While this group will support people coping with grief and bereavement, we welcome participants managing other types of loss.

 This program is open to Niles residents only and meets the third Wednesday of each month from 3:00 to 4:30pm.

 Upcoming meeting dates are November 14 and December 19, 2018.

 There is no cost to attend the program, but registration is required.
 Please contact Barbara Duran at (847) 588-8460 for more information.